Fractional binomial regression model for count data with excess zeros: Abstract

 \section{Abstract}

-This paper proposes a new generalized linear model with fractional binomial distribution.
-Zero-inflated Poisson/negative binomial distributions are used for count data that has many zeros.
+This paper proposes a new generalized linear model with the fractional binomial distribution.
+Zero-inflated Poisson/negative binomial distributions are used for count data with many zeros.
 To analyze the association of such a count variable with covariates, zero-inflated Poisson/negative binomial regression models are widely used.
 In this work, we develop a regression model with the fractional binomial distribution that can serve as an additional tool for modeling the count response variable with covariates.
-Data analysis results show that on some occasions, our model outperforms the existing zero-inflated regression models.
+The consistency of maximum likelihood estimators of the proposed model is investigated theoretically and empirically with simulations.
+The practicality of the proposed model is examined through data analysis.
+The results show that our model is as versatile as or more versatile than the existing zero-inflated models, and especially, it has a better fit with left-skewed discrete data than other models.
+However, the proposed model faces computational obstacles and will require more work in the future to implement this model on various count data with excess zeros.

 \baselineskip 0.5 cm